 Released in early 2015, That Sugar Film follows one man’s journey to discover the bitter truth about sugar.
 Damon Gameau conducts an experiment using his own body to see the impact that eating foods generally considered to be ‘healthy’, but which are laden with hidden sugars, would have on his health.
 Jamie Oliver described this film as a ‘definite must-see’ and I completely agree.

 Note: the only thing in the film that I disagree with is a scene it which freshly extracted juice and carton juice are talked about as if they are one in the same.
 It talks about the sugar from juicing multiple apples vs eating an apple.
-Remember to focus on veggies in you juice with a little fruit to sweeten (and please do let this scene scare you into putting your juicer away in the cupboard).
+Remember to focus on veggies in you juice with a little fruit to sweeten (and please do NOT let this scene scare you into putting your juicer away in the cupboard).

 What if everything you’ve been told about food and exercise for the past 30 years was wrong?
 For example, what if health (and weight control) was about more than calories in and calories out?
 What if foods are being created that are as addictive as Class A drugs?